Agent-Kwabbel/personal-website/README.md

 # Personal Website

 This is the source code for Fabe Stuffken's personal website.
-The website is built using SvelteKit, a powerful framework for building web applications, and is written in TypeScript and JavaScript.
+The website is built using SvelteKit and is written in TypeScript and JavaScript.

 ## Development